How to Build a Better Store Brand ?

 In order to devise a successful marketing strategy for a new store brand you need to determine who your ideal product audience is?

-If you have discovered new items via another store, then you already have a good idea who to target based on the sales made on your existing store, – here however you are likely to have only tapped into one small segement of the potentially much wider audience.
+Your eCommerce data provides valuable insights into your audience and so if you have discovered new items via another store, then you already have a good idea who to target based on the sales made on your existing store, – here however you are likely to have only tapped into one small segment of the potentially much wider audience.
 To learn more about the kind of buyers you might encounter (who you should target):-

 - Carry out a customer survey / elicit feedback from customers, gather psychographic data via custom fields.